 - Leadership Experience – opportunities for workplace attachment relevant short courses and other experiences tailored to the needs of each participant.

-- Leadership for Change – including two – four day workshops and a workplace project.
-These will each be run three times up to 2022.
+- Leadership for Change – including two modules of 8-week virtual workshops and a workplace project.
+These will each be run up to four times up to 2022.

 - Note – some participants will may only engage with some of these elements of the programme.

-The impression of “Angela” a recent graduate of the Leadership for Effectiveness cohort 1, and current participant of Leadership for Change and Leadership Experience.
+The impression of “Angela” a recent graduate of the Leadership for Effectiveness cohort 1, and participant of Leadership for Change and Leadership Experience in 2019.
 Angela is an inshore fisheries officer from Papua New Guinea.
 She has a postgraduate research certificate in scientific research :

 "Since my participation in the programme I have not only discovered myself as a fisheries officer but also as a mum, wife, daughter and a sister to my family.
 The PFLP programme is designed to get participants to realise that there is a whole lot more to just being leaders.
 There are tools and many other attributes that you will learn about leadership through this programme.